nathancahill/split/README.md

 (dimension, elementSize, gutterSize) => Object
 ```

-Dimension will be a string, 'width' or 'height', and can be used in the return style. elementSize is the target percentage value of the element, and gutterSize is the target pixel value of the gutter.
+Dimension will be a string, `'width'` or `'height'`, and can be used in the return style. `elementSize` is the target percentage value of the element, and `gutterSize` is the target pixel value of the gutter.

 It should return an object with CSS properties to apply to the element.
 For horizontal splits, the return object looks like this: